Bruno Braakhuis

 Bruno Adrianus Maria Braakhuis (born 10 July 1961 in Haarlem) is a former Dutch politician and marketing as well as communication manager.
-As a member of GreenLeft (GroenLinks) he was an MP from 17 June 2010 to 19 September 2012.
+As a member of GreenLeft (GroenLinks), he was an MP from 17 June 2010 to 19 September 2012.
 He focused on matters of economic affairs, science, innovation and the European Union.
-After his membership of the House of Representatives he has become a member of the Party for the Animals (PvdD).
+After his membership in the House of Representatives, he became a member of the Party for the Animals (PvdD).